rudelm/rudelm.github.io/content/post/2024/11/19/acme-on-raspberrymatic/index.md

 0 0 * * * /usr/local/.acme.sh/acme.sh --cron --home /usr/local/.acme.sh > /dev/null
 ```

+Update 03/25/2025: The entry in the crontab is overriden on each update.

 ## Setup the DNS API
 This step needs only to be done once.
 [Follow the instructions](https://github.com/acmesh-official/acme.sh/wiki/dnsapi2#dns_porkbun) to export the credentials like this: